 When you feel your anxiety spike, it’s important to tell someone.
 Your partner, a close friend or family member may be able to offer support.

 Simply sharing your thoughts and feelings with others may be enough to keep those thoughts from taking over your everyday life.

 You may also ask your doctor to refer you to a therapist who is trained to help with anxiety.
 Some therapists specialize in helping pregnant people with anxiety.

 2. Find a release

-Engaging in activities that help to lower stress and anxiety may be a good option for you.
-Physical activity helps your body release endorphins.
-These act like natural painkillers in your brain.
-Moving your body is one of the most recommended ways to manage stress.
+Engaging in physical activities that help to lower stress and anxiety may be a good option.
+Movement helps the body release endorphins, which act like natural pain relievers in the brain.

 Effective activities include:

 Don’t like to stroll, jog, or strike a pose?
 Just do what you love.
 Anything that gets your body moving can help.
 Even engaging in aerobic activity for as little as 5 minutes has been shown to have positive benefits.